 So, what happens when you have a question about your policy or want to find out exactly what coverages you have?
 Fortunately, you don’t necessarily need to spend hours pouring over the document and making sense of potentially confusing language to find the information you need.
 You can locate pretty much everything you’ll need on your policy’s declarations page.

-At its very core, your declarations page is a summary of everything in your car insurance policy.
-Your auto insurance company condenses the essential components of your policy, fitting these critical details on one to two pages.
+An insurance declarations page is a summary of everything in your car insurance policy.
+Your car insurance company condenses the essential components of your policy, fitting these critical details on one to two pages.

 Also called the “dec page,” the declarations page doesn’t have every minute detail, but you’ll generally find most of the information you’ll need here.
 If you want more in-depth particulars, then you may have to go through your actual policy.
 The separate sections will contain the specifics you need.